MachinisteWeb/node-atlas/README.en.md

 ## Controller Part ##

 NodeAtlas is useful for more than simply generate template web page easily based on your variations files.
-NodeAtlas allow you to dynamicly interact with variations var and with the DOM with:
+NodeAtlas allow you to dynamically interact with variations var and with the DOM with usage of:

-- parameters in query part of URL (GET),
+- parameters in the query part of URL (GET),
 - parameters in request body (POST),

-but also provide:

-- connections with database,
+but also, using natives features from Node.js or npm, interact usage of:

+- data from files,
+- data from databases,
-- management of sessions,
+- data from  active user sessions,
-- Websockets request/response and
+- data provide from WebSockets exchanges,
-- and more !
+- and more!

-### Lifecycle and Hooks ###
+### Lifecycle ###

-NodeAtlas lyfecycle works as following.
-First, ressources are loaded, the server start, routes are added and all is up.
-Then, for each HTTP request, a response is generate.
-You could use hooks whire server start and while response is construct.
+NodeAtlas lifecycle works as following.
+First, resources are loaded, the server start, routes are added and all is up.
+Then, for each HTTP request, a response is generated.
+You could use hooks while server start and while the response is constructed.

-This is a `webconfig.json` allows you to manipulate each hook of life cycle of a page.
+This is a `webconfig.json` allows you to manipulate each hook of lifecycle of a page.

 ```json
 {